Andrettin/Wyrmsun/readme.txt

 - Renamed the "Choose Level-Up Upgrade" submenu to "Choose Upgrade", as the hero deity choices are now placed there.
 - Added support for abilities being acquired more than once.
 Weapon mastery abilities and Eagle Eye can now be acquired up to five times.
 - Added the Toughness ability, which increases HP by 10 and can be acquired up to 100 times.
+- Added the Blessing ability, which increases damage and evasion by 50% (icon by Jinn).
+The ability is available for human priests if the Christianity upgrade has been acquired.
+- Added the Wither ability, which decreases damage by 50% (icon by Jinn).
+The ability is available for dwarven, goblin and human priests if Hel has been chosen as a minor deity.

 * Achievements
 - Added achievements for completing the A Home in the Fields of Sand and Thunraz's Servant scenarios.